Guidelines

 Priorities

-- Potential curators must spend time reviewing relevant collections in the University of Iowa Libraries to ensure ample item options for a compelling display.
+• Potential curators must spend time reviewing relevant collections in the University of Iowa Libraries to ensure ample item options for a compelling display.
 Examples of relevant collections and specific items should be included in the finalist proposal, but it would be beneficial to include some examples in the initial statement of interest.

-- University of Iowa Libraries collections must be the primary sources from which display items are drawn.
+• University of Iowa Libraries collections must be the primary sources from which display items are drawn.
 Note: As needed, these items may be shown alongside a small selection of approved items loaned from other institutions, campus GLAM (galleries, libraries, archives, museums) partners, or collectors.

-- There must be potential for the exhibition to grow partnerships across campus and the community.
+• There must be potential for the exhibition to grow partnerships across campus and the community.

 Audience

-- The Main Library Gallery is a learning space both for students and the general public.
+• The Main Library Gallery is a learning space both for students and the general public.
 Consideration should be given to how undergraduates, graduate students, and community demographics may respond to an exhibition topic.

 Selection

-- Please review the section below about the submission process.
+• Please review the section below about the submission process.

 Curator expectations

 A guest curator in the Main Library Gallery is someone who assembles a research-based story narrative for the exhibition medium.
 This storytelling is enhanced by a selection of compelling items from the Libraries collections.
-In addition to researching for and curating items for the exhibition, people in this role must expect to serve as subject matter experts throughout the duration of an exhibit.
-This includes some exhibit-related class interaction or instruction, public programming, and serving as a content consultant for exhibit-related videos, social media and blog posts, and other engagement projects being created by Gallery staff to promote an exhibit.
+In addition to researching for and curating items for the exhibition, individuals in this role must expect to serve as subject matter experts throughout the duration of an exhibit.
+This includes some exhibit-related class interaction or instruction, public programming, and serving as a content consultant for exhibit-related videos, social media and blog posts, and other engagement projects being created by Libraries staff to promote an exhibit.
 Faculty and staff of the University of Iowa are eligible to serve as curators/co-curators.
-Multiple curators are encouraged in order to spread out research, production, and public engagement tasks for an exhibit.
+Multiple curators are required in order to spread out research, production, and public engagement tasks for an exhibit.
 (Co-curators may also be students and community members if a University of Iowa staff or faculty member serves as lead curator.)

 Curating an exhibition is a significant time investment, but the exhibit production process will be guided by Gallery staff and a reasonable production calendar.
 A professional designer, preparator, conservator, and exhibition and engagement coordinator will ensure success.

-- Curators are expected to commit to their exhibit project from beginning to end, including completing key curatorial tasks such as research, item selection, narrative text writing, and participating in public events.
+• Curators are expected to commit to their exhibit project from beginning to end, including completing key curatorial tasks such as research, item selection, narrative text writing, and participating in public events.

-- Curators are expected to meet all agreed-upon deadlines.
+• Curators are expected to meet all agreed-upon deadlines.

 Example:

-- ~9 months of moderate work to plan the exhibition (thorough research, archives visits, narrative outline, item selection, meetings, communication tasks)
+• ~Nine months of moderate work to plan the exhibition (thorough research, archives visits, narrative outline, item selection, meetings, communication tasks)

-- ~3 months of intensive work before opening day (writing exhibit text, editing, approving designs, co-planning exhibit-related events, etc.)
+• ~Three months of intensive work before opening day (writing exhibit text, editing, approving designs, co-planning exhibit-related events, etc.)

-- ~3 – 5 months of intensive work while the exhibition is open, depending upon the exhibit’s run dates (availability as possible to speak with classes and to give guided tours, talks, and other types of exhibit-related programming as agreed upon during event planning)
+• ~Three–five months of intensive work while the exhibition is open, depending upon the exhibit’s run dates (availability as possible to speak with classes and to give guided tours, talks, and other types of exhibit-related programming as agreed upon during event planning)

 Proposal submission & selection process

-- Step I: Potential curators submit an initial statement of interest, after which the Gallery Advisory Team reviews the collected statements.
-Top consideration will be given to exhibition ideas with well-defined themes, learning objectives, potential for community and curricular impact, and which prioritize inclusion.
-The Gallery Advisory Team is made up of nine UI Libraries staff members, a representative from the Pentacrest Museums, and an Associate University Librarian.
-Strong statements are chosen by this team for the next step.
+• Step I: Potential curators submit an initial statement of interest, after which the Main Library Gallery Exhibition Proposal Review Committee reviews the collected statements.
+Main Library Gallery Exhibition Proposal Review Committee is made up of several UI Libraries staff members, representatives from the Pentacrest Museums and the Stanley Museum of Art, students and faculty, and an associate university librarian.
+Strong statements are chosen by this committee for the next step.

-- Step II: The initial statements with the strongest themes, highest potential for impact, and a topic with plentiful available materials for display are invited to create and submit a complete exhibition proposal.
+• Step II: The initial statements with the strongest themes, highest potential for impact, and a topic with plentiful available materials for display are invited to create and submit a complete exhibition proposal.

-- Step IV: Approved guest curators begin working with the Gallery’s exhibition and engagement coordinator.
+• Step IV: Approved guest curators begin working with the Gallery’s exhibition and engagement coordinator.
 A production calendar will be established.

-Selection timeline 2023
+Selection timeline 2025

-- July 14: Deadline for finalist exhibition proposals.
+• July 18: Deadline for finalist exhibition proposals.

 Exhibitions chosen for the Main Library Gallery will be funded by the University of Iowa Libraries, but additional funding procured by curators from other sources is deeply appreciated and should be considered while crafting proposals.
 Please contact the Main Library Gallery with questions.